Posted on

 After steghide is successfully installed, let’s get ready our files.
 To perform steganography, we need two files: a file we want to hide (hereby called as secret file to avoid confusion) and another file to hide this secret file.
 So, first let’s create file which we want to hide (I mean, secret file).
 Let’s create a text file named “secret.txt” with some text inside as shown below.

 Now, we need a file in which we can hide this “secret.txt” file.
-Steghide can hide data in JPEG, BMP and audio files of WAV and Au formats.
+With Steghide, we can hide secret data in JPEG, BMP and audio files of WAV and Au formats.
 For this tutorial, let’s just download a hot pic in jpeg format from Freepix as shown below.

 What can be hotter than an erupting volcano.
 Since both files are ready, we can start working with steghide.
 Here’s the command.